busilas/OOP/Unit11/driverless-car-system/README.md

-This repository contains a Python OOP-based simulation of a driverless car system implementation.
-The system is a comprehensive simulation framework that integrates key components, such as environmental perception, passenger interaction, vehicle control, and navigation, to demonstrate how these components collaborate to deliver a seamless and safe driving experience in a simulated environment.
+This repository contains a Python-based simulation of a driverless car system, leveraging Object-Oriented Programming (OOP) principles.
+The system integrates crucial components such as environmental perception, passenger interaction, vehicle control, and navigation to demonstrate their collaboration in delivering a seamless and safe driving experience within a simulated environment.

 ## Getting Started